 Don’t forget that the day after Black Friday is Small Business Saturday–a great chance to support independently owned local businesses.

 8. Visit the First Ladies Exhibit

 The Sofitel Washington DC Lafayette Square, close to the White House, is displaying paintings from the collection of DC artist Maggie O'Neill.

 These paintings of the first ladies will appear in the windows of the Opaline Bar & Brasserie.

 Also on display is her portrait of Jacqueline Kennedy Onassis.

 You can see the art until January 1st, 2024.
 To read more about the exhibit, visit the Sofitel's website.

 For even more budget-friendly ideas, check out our post on free things to do in DC.

-Spend this classic American holiday in the city!
+Spend this classic American holiday in the capital!

 Tourist attraction discount passes bundle together many popular attractions and tours into one discounted price and can save you over 50%.